-GALC's financial statements include all of the activities of Ancestral Lands Operations Fund, Land Bank Trust Fund, and Landowner's Recovery Fund.
-The financial statements include a Balance Sheet and Statements of Revenues, Expenditures, and Changes in Fund Balance for Fiscal Years 2015 and 2014.
+GALC's financial statements include all of the activities of the Ancestral Lands Operations Fund, the Land Bank Trust Fund, and the Landowner's Recovery Fund.
+The financial statements include a Balance Sheet and Statement of Revenues, Expenditures, and Changes in Fund Balance for Fiscal Years 2016 and 2015.